mnegovanovic/react-fastapi-todo/README.md

 # react-fastapi-todo

 to run the TODO you will need 2 terminals.
-In first run:
+In the first run:

 ```console
 uvicorn main:app --reload